-The other main factor is the age of the animal.
+The other main factor is the age of the animal; younger animals will provide more tender meat.
 To be considered prime, beef cattle must be 9 to 30 months of age, although most are younger than 24 months.

 Not all prime rib is prepared bone-in, but the bone adds flavor and moisture.
 Also, the rib bones make it easier to roast the prime rib since they act as a natural roasting rack.
 Even so, when cooked to perfection, a boneless prime rib can be every bit as sublime as the bone-in kind.

 The traditional way of preparing prime rib is to roast it medium rare, and there are a number of techniques (and mistakes to avoid) to accomplish this.
 In general, the cooking methods involve applying a high amount of heat for a short period of time in order to produce a flavorful brown crust on the exterior, then roasting at a lower temperature to get the internal temperature up to the desired doneness.
 Usually, the high-heat stage comes at the beginning, but it's possible to slow-roast a prime rib and finish it with a high-temperature sear at the end.